PRECIOUS-Gold falls on stronger dollar ahead of U.S. inflation data

 By Nakul Iyer

-June 8 (Reuters) - Gold dropped on Tuesday as a firmer dollar countered a slip in U.S. Treasury yields, as investors looked ahead to U.S inflation data likely to have a bearing on the Federal Reserve's timeline to taper its monetary support.
+June 8 (Reuters) - Gold dropped on Tuesday as a firmer dollar countered a slip in U.S. Treasury yields as investors looked ahead to U.S. inflation data that could influence the Federal Reserve's timeline to taper monetary support.

-The dollar index .DXY strengthened 0.2%, lowering gold's appeal for other currency holders, while benchmark Treasuries fell to a one-month trough.
+The dollar index .DXY rose 0.2%, lowering gold's appeal for holders of other currencies, while benchmark U.S. Treasuries fell to a one-month trough.
 US10YT=RRUSD/

-"It's a tug of war between bulls and bears (for gold) at the 1,900 level," Phillip Streible, chief market strategist at Blue Line Futures in Chicago, said, noting that declining bond yields are the "best" near-term tailwind, while the strengthening dollar and equities are headwinds.
+"It's a tug of war between bulls and bears (for gold) at the 1,900 level," said Phillip Streible, chief market strategist at Blue Line Futures in Chicago, adding that declining bond yields are the "best" near-term tailwind for bullion, while the strengthening dollar and rising equities prices were headwinds.

-Investors are looking forward to U.S. consumer price index data due Thursday.

-U.S. Treasury Secretary Janet Yellen also suggested over the weekend that a slightly higher interest rate environment "would actually be a plus for society's point of view and the Fed's point of view".
+U.S. Treasury Secretary Janet Yellen also suggested that a slightly higher interest-rate environment "would actually be a plus for society's point of view and the Fed's point of view."

 But Streible said that in the long term Fed policy was more likely to be shaped by the state of the U.S. job market and its recovery.